PGPerfFarm/pgperffarm_server/docs/report_2022.md

 ### June 13 ~ June 27

+- Rewrote part of the front-end with Django template
-- Added basic authentication to the back-end and front-end.
+- Added basic authentication to the server and client.
 - Deployed the project on the server.

 ### June 27 -  July 11

-- Rewrote the front-end with Django template
+- Finshed writing the front-end with Django template

-### July 11 - 25
+### July 11 -  Aug 12

 - Added TPC-H benchmark to the back-end and front-end.

-### July 29 - Aug 12

 - Added email notification feature to the back-end.
 - Unified chart packages to d3.js.